Do Go On - 400 - The Millennium Dome Heist

 So we're having British food.

-Full of eels. and we're having pints
+and we're having pints

-But we did have one fantastic one.
+but we did have one fantastic

 Where was that one from?

-There was one, it was at the venue that had Hen in the name.
+There was one, it was at the venue that had hen in the name.

-Oh, Hen and Chicken.
+Oh, hen and chicken.

-And they brought us some food in our little backstage area
+And they brought us some food in our little backstage area.

-and that was a fantastic pizza.
+And that was a fantastic pizza.

 That's in Bristol.